katjam/healthy-code-happy-people/presentation/SLIDES.md

 Note:
 (33 min)
+- Elm team feel confident they can add new features, follow the compiler and nothing breaks
-- Elm team feel proud, even though they weren't original it feels like the thing they added is sound
+- even if they weren't original team it feels like the thing they added is sound
 - React team feel lucky and discuss a complete rewrite if ever they are asked to add another feature

 ---